Brecon Beacons Signs of Spring

 Sun-loving and star-shaped, the delicate wood anemone is also a member of the buttercup family and loves the dappled shape of ancient woodlands.
 Flowering well into May, you may also spot clusters in hedgerows and meadows.

 Smell it before you see it!
 This pungent woodland wildflower is widespread across the Park and adores damp, shady places.
 With its long green leaves and delicate white flowers, keep an eye out for Wild Garlic on woodland walks, road verges or old green lanes.
+Book a foraging trip with Brecon Beacons Foraging to learn all about what you can forage and eat.
+Find out more here.

 Search for woodland walks here.